Habla Zig-Zag Kiln History & Awards

 It was confirmed in a 2010 Indian Government report by the Bureau of Energy Efficiency (BEE), Ministry of Power that the authentic Habla Zig-Zag was the original source of zig-zag in India.

 Source of the (Zig-Zag) Technology: Zigzag firing technique (has been) derived from Habla kiln which was invented in Germany in 1927.
-This technology was widely used developed countries like Germany and Australia.
-It was first introduced in India in the year 1970… It is one of the most fuel efficient Technologies available.
+This technology was widely used in developed countries like Germany and Australia.
+It was first introduced in India in the year 1970… It is one of the most fuel-efficient technologies available.